 What other types of training are available?
 We can provide one-on-one training on an hourly basis 7 days/week to work on specific rider problems, riding in the rain (under development), on-road skills development on your own motorcycle, police rider skills, etc. If you have a specific need, please drop us a line at Training@ClassicIron.com.

 The class seat reservation for which you have paid may prevent another person from planning to attend.
-Therefore, No refunds will be given for cancellations made less than 48 hours before the class date unless we can fill the seat you are vacating from our stand-by list.
+Therefore, No refunds will be given for cancelations made less than 48 hours before the class date unless we can fill the seat you are vacating from our stand-by list.

 If you fail to arrive on time, leave, or sit out any scheduled exercise or classroom unit for any reason other than medical, you will be considered withdrawn from the course and the course fee will not be refunded.

 Riding a motorcycle can be dangerous.
-If you are riding in an unsafe manner or pose a safety risk to yourself or other students, the instructor may review your performance and recommend that you withdraw from the course, or exercise his or her authority to remove you.
+If you are riding in an unsafe manner or pose a safety risk to yourself or other students, the instructor may review your performance with you and recommend that you withdraw from the course, or exercise his or her authority to remove you.
 You may also voluntarily withdraw from the course if you do not feel comfortable enough to continue.
 The course fee will not be refunded under these circumstances.